521 East Main Street | Niles, MI | 49120

 She and her husband Scott live in Buchanan with their daughter Katelyn, their eldest daughter Hannah, is currently an engineering student at GVSU.

-As a family, they enjoy time spent with their dogs Bo, Brody, Bentley and Bella, watching U of M football and Buchanan Bucks sporting events.
+As a family, they enjoy time spent with their dogs Bo, Brody, Bentley and Bella, watching U of M football, Buchanan Bucks sporting events and family gatherings.

 Teri was born in Niles and raised her children Christopher and Ashlyn Thompson here.
 She attended First Assembly Christian School and graduated from Niles Community Schools.
 Following graduation, she received her degree from Southwestern Michigan College.